femisystems/hylia/src/posts/five-things-to-remind-myself-daily.md

    *Genesis chapter 1 verses 7*

-It is best that we always remind ourselves that God has not just created us in some kind of way, but has taken his time to create us in his own image and likeness. he has created us just as he is, and so "i am gods image". i represent god in earth. when we fully become aware of how much we represent god, then it makes us conscious of the fact that we are loved by Him.
+It is very important that we remind ourselves always that God has not just created us in some kind of way, but has taken time to create us in his own image and likeness. he has created us just as he is, and so -I am God's image.
+We fully represent Him on earth.
+The moment we become fully aware of how much we represent God, then it makes us very conscious of the fact that we are Loved by Him.

  **2. GOD LOVES ME; HE IS NEVER ANNOYED WITH ME**